LauMartinez-Code/NodeJS-GraphQL-Incluit/README.md

 ### Run
 To start Node app run: `node index.js` or `npm start`.
 To test the queries, you can use Postman or any other software that allows HTTP requests.
-You can also go to http://localhost:3000/graphql and use GraphiQL.
+You can also go to http://localhost:4000/graphql and use Apollo Server UI.

 ### Notes
 I added the script `init-mongo` becasue in the Linux distro that I use the `mongodb` service doesn't run automatically.